This program is organized by DukeEngage faculty/staff in collaboration with DukeEngage.

 Housing and Accommodations: Students will be living with host families in Santiago.
 Many of the host families that have participated in our program since 2009 will host students again.
 In Santiago, the home-stay neighborhood locations include: Nunoa, Santiago Centro, and Providencia.
 Host families will provide breakfast and dinner, the use of a laundry facility (usually not a dryer), and a private room for each student.
 Many families have internet access.
 The DukeEngage in Chile program makes every effort to find families that understand the program, enjoy the cultural exchange, and allow enough flexibility for students to explore Santiago with their friends.
 June and July are winter months in Chile and most homes do not have central heating.
 Students should plan to bring many layers of warm clothes and waterproof boots.

 Meals: Home-stay families will be asked to provide breakfast and dinner for students each day.
 This does not require that every meal be shared with the home-stay families.
 Students will be given a stipend for lunches and other meals/snacks.
 There are plenty of very inexpensive places to eat near the volunteer centers and students are asked to inform home-stay families when they will not be home for meals.
 Fundación Trabajo Para Un Hermano provides lunch and has a requirement that all employees eat together and not bring in their own food.
 Stipends will be worked out according to these different setups.

 Transportation: Students will be provided a transportation stipend to be used for travel between their homes and volunteer placements.
-Some students may be 10-20 minutes from their placement while others may be 40-60 minutes away.
 Students will use a combination of metro, buses, and taxis during the week.
 Students are asked to pay for their own transportation for entertainment.
 During group excursions, we will either hire a van for group transport or the cost of transportation will be paid by the program director.